Agents can be instantiated with or without data. Instantiating

 agent.environment === environment; // returns `true`

-This can be useful when you need to refer to a specific Agent
+This can be useful when you need to refer to a specific Agent, and

 environment.getAgentById(id);